 Data, analytics, insights

 Various platforms offer analytics tools for business users.
 Using these tools, retailers can now see what their audience looks like, or, more importantly, who it doesn’t include.
 Being able to figure out who spends time on your pages and who doesn’t is a vital and valuable insight.
 With a detailed picture of their audience, they can also decide what kind of products to offer and how to market them.
 Posts can be adapted and tested to see what works best, and weak campaigns and products dropped.
 Insights on Facebook in particular are incredibly deep.
-Particularly useful is being able to see what time of day users view a page or engage with a post, and posting more at these times.
+Particularly useful is being able to see what time of day users view a page or engage with a post and post more at these times.